 Through Adobe Experience Platform you can access Real-time Customer Profile data using RESTful APIs or the user interface.
 To learn how to access entities, more commonly known as “profiles”, using the API, follow the steps outlined in the entities endpoint guide.
 To access profiles using the Platform UI, refer to the Profile user guide.

 Real-time Customer Profile data can be exported to a dataset for further processing, such as exporting audience segments for activation or profile attributes for reporting.
 Export jobs for audience segments are part of the Adobe Experience Platform Segmentation Service API, please read the segmentation export jobs endpoint guide to learn more.
 For step-by-step instructions on how to create and manage export jobs for profile attributes, please visit the export jobs endpoint guide.

 When bringing data from multiple sources together in Experience Platform, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create individual customer profiles.
 Using the Real-time Customer Profile API, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
-To learn more about working with merge policies using the API, please visit the merge policies endpoint guide.
+To work with merge policies using the API, visit the merge policies endpoint guide.